magnoborgo/RotoPaintToSplineWarp2/README.md

 Shapes are moved with feather curves, its just a cosmetic issue, feather curves are ignored by the splinewarp node

 #### USAGE ####
-Source the script, select the node and execute: Roto_to_WarpSpline_v2() on the script editor
+Source the script, and run it on Nuke's script editor
-or use the menu.py file.
+or use the provided menu.py file.

 #### Licensing ####
 This script is made avalable under a BSD Style license that is included in the package.